CluelessBiker/project2-master-universe/README.md

 To become instantly engaged with the design of the site, and feel intrigued to play along.

 ### Future Goals:
-To add additional interactive playing fields so that the user can choose from a number of different scenarioes.
+To add additional interactive playing fields so that the user can choose from a number of different scenarios.
 As well as to add the option to increase the level of difficulty.

 ## Design